 After Loudness broke through as the first mainstream Japanese heavy metal band, many bands tried to follow their lead.
 One of the best Japanese bands to hit the scene was Anthem.
 The band still continues to release new albums, periodically.
 Bound To Break was the band’s biggest success in the United States, but failed to capture the album buyer’s attention at the same level as Loudness.
 Highly regarded in Japan, the band has a lengthy discography and deserved far more credit overseas than they received.

 Black N’ Blue – Black N’ Blue

 Black N’ Blue is one of those bands that you just simply have to scratch your head as to why they never hit the top.
 The band had top-notch talent and delivered four great albums for Geffen records.
 Guitarist Tommy Thayer would later go on to replace Ace Frehley in KISS.
-The demos that lead to their debut album was produced by none other than Don Dokken.
+The demos that led to their debut album were produced by none other than Don Dokken.
 Every song on this album was great and should have cemented the band as the next big thing.
 The band reached the pinnacle of their success with MTV airplay for the song “I’ll Be There For You”.
-The band still performs live and still release new albums, albeit without Tommy Thayer.
+The band still performs live and still releases new albums, albeit without Tommy Thayer.

 Cold Sweat – Break Out